qgis/QGIS-Enhancement-Proposals/README.md

 - [#314 Code style and practice guidelines](https://github.com/qgis/QGIS-Enhancement-Proposals/blob/master/qep-314-coding-style.md).
 This
   QEP documents coding standards and conventions used throughout the QGIS code base.
 Developers are required to follow these standards when submitting code to QGIS.
+- [#323 Change submission and merge policies](https://github.com/qgis/QGIS-Enhancement-Proposals/blob/master/qep-323-code-submission-policy.md).
+This QEP documents policies for submission of changes to the main QGIS code repository.
+  Developers are required to follow these standards when submitting code to QGIS.
 - [#320 Backport policies](https://github.com/qgis/QGIS-Enhancement-Proposals/blob/master/qep-320-backport-policy.md).
 This
   QEP documents the standards and requirements for backporting changes from the ``master`` branch to Long Term Release (LTR) and current stable release branches in QGIS.
 Developers must follow these guidelines when submitting backports.